 On January 19, 2018, the Village entered into an agreement with Ovations Food Services, LP doing business as Spectra Food Services and Hospitality ("Spectra").
 The agreement has an initial term of ten years with a Village option to extend the initial term for an additional five years.
 The agreement provides for the Investment by Spectra of up to \$1,950,000 in the Stadium over the course of the term of the agreement.
 As of December 31, 2018, Spectra had invested \$300,000 of this amount.
 Upon termination of the agreement, the Village will pay Spectra the unamortized amount of the Investment.
 The unamortized amount of the Investment at December 31, 2019 was \$250,000 and included as unearned revenue.
 Termination of this agreement went into effect as of December 31, 2020.
-The unamortized amount of the Investment at December 31, 2021 was at \$351,000 due to earned commissions retained by Spectra and has been reclassified from unearned revenue to other payables.
+The unamortized amount of the Investment at December 31, 2022 was at \$231,000 due to earned commissions retained by Spectra and has been recorded as other payables.